 What are the risks of non-compliance?

-Aside from the immediate risk to the wellbeing of a building’s tenants and occupants, there are high penalties for failing to meet fire safety regulations.
-Fines of up to £5,000 and even prison sentences of up two years can be issued to landlords who fail to comply with the regulations depending on the extent of the situation.
+Aside from the immediate risk to the well-being of a building’s tenants and occupants, there are high penalties for failing to meet fire safety regulations.
+Fines of up to £5,000 and even prison sentences of up to two years can be issued to landlords who fail to comply with the regulations depending on the extent of the situation.